ministryofjustice/security-guidance/docs/cyber-and-technical-security-guidance.md

 -   > The security of information and data is essential to good government and public confidence.
 To operate effectively, HMG needs to maintain the confidentiality, integrity and availability of its information, systems and infrastructure, and the services it provides.
 Any organisation that handles government information shall meet the standards expected of HM Government.
 -   > Technical security relates to the protection of security systems from compromise and/or external interference that may have occurred as a result of an attack.

-## Taxonomy
+## Taxonomy andStructure

-MOJ has developed their cyber and technical security taxonomy as follows:
+The MOJ has developed their cyber and technical security taxonomy as follows:

 |Level 1|Level 2|
 |-------|-------|